leogx9r/DiscordCrypt/README.md

+* Messages are limited to 1200 characters each.
+    * Due to additional costs of encryption, messages at maximum size will only be able to display 1200 characters of text..
+        * If your message is longer than this, it will be split and sent in multiple messages.

 * Only text channels are end-to-end encrypted.
 Voice channels cannot be secured, so what you verbally say in them could still be recorded by Discord.
     * Support for encrypted file uploads was added in `v1.0.5`.
 However we still recommend using